Prescribing practicalities

 • If second-line monotherapies tried are unsuccessful in people with focal seizures, consider lacosamide as third-line monotherapy.

-• If monotherapy is unsuccessful in people with focal seizures, consider one of the following first-line add-on treatment options: carbamazepine, lacosamide, lamotrigine, levetiracetam, oxcarbazepine, topiramate or zonusamide.
+• If monotherapy is unsuccessful in people with focal seizures, consider one of the following first-line add-on treatment options: carbamazepine, lacosamide, lamotrigine, levetiracetam, oxcarbazepine, topiramate or zonisamide.
 If the first choice is unsuccessful, consider the other first-line add-on options.

 • If first-line add-on treatments tried are unsuccessful, consider one of the following second-line add-on treatment options: brivaracetam, cenobamate (in line with NICE’s TAG), eslicarbazepine acetate, perampanel, pregabalin or sodium valproate except in women and girls able to have children.
 If the first choice is unsuccessful, consider the other second-line add-on options.